semantic-flow/sflo/documentation/concept.mesh.resource.md

 ## Overview

 A **mesh resource** is any addressable component within a [[semantic mesh|concept.mesh]].
-Every mesh resource has a unique [[Relative Identifier|concept.relative-identifier]] based on its path and locally unique name, making it dereferenceable via URL.
+Every mesh resource has a unique [[Intramesh Identifier|concept.intramesh-identifier]] based on its path and locally unique name, making it dereferenceable via URL.

 In RDF terms, a resource is any node in an RDF graph that can be represented with an IRI (the other kinds of RDF graph nodes are literals and blank nodes).
 So theoretically, files and folders in [[concept.mesh.resource.element.asset-tree]] could be considered RDF resources.
 But they are not considered **mesh** resources